mini-services/miniurl/docs/contribution.md

 ### How do I create a new migration in the Storage Relational driver?
 -   cd to src/services/storage/drivers/relational folder
 -   run `npx knex migrate:make <MIGRATION_NAME> -x ts --migrations-directory migrations`

+### My urls keep getting erased on development mode!
+That's OK.
+The development mode uses the InMemory storage driver, which means that it saves everything inside a simple JS object.
+On every server restart, that project will be erased and the data will be lost.

+If you want to persist the data, you can edit the .env.development file and change the storage driver.

 ### How can I run a local postgres database for development purposes?
 -   Make sure you have Docker installed